wardoflores/Javascript-CRUD/README.md

 - nodemon (Installed globally, doesn't work when installed locally)

 TODO: Comment all code to record the process and related code.

+Applications used for Developing:

+- MongoDB compass (For Mongo Index GUI)
+- postman (For RESTful API application)